 - Understand the scientific basics of climate change and implications for people, communities and BC landscapes.

-- See your surroundings differently: how to recognize climate change in the context of real life and places, and mentally to visualize pathways to different futures with climate change.
+- See your surroundings differently: how to recognize climate change in the context of real life and places.

 - Understand the basics of climate change perceptions and communications: how people think about climate change and how they can be engaged.

-- Critically evaluate and use visual media to engage people on climate change, including mapping, photography, visualization, films and video-games.
+- Critically evaluate and use visual media and other communication strategies to engage people on climate change, including mapping, photography, visualization, films and video-games.

 - Confidently explain and engage effectively with others about climate change and contribute to informed debate and action as agents of change in the community.

-A full website with detailed course schedule will be available to registered students on UBC’s Connect system by early September, before classes start.
+A full website with detailed course schedule will be available to registered students by early September, before classes start.

 The course syllabus for this term has not been finalized yet.
 For reference, please check the syllabus draft that has been posted in this website.